Cucumber’s anti-inflammatory benefits have earned the vegetable a starring role in practically every “woman at a spa” image ever made.

 These plants send down a very deep tap root, so make sure there aren’t tree roots competing for resources 3-4 feet down.

 Squirrels Like ‘Em, Too

-While you can buy starts from garden centers, planting cucumbers from seed is so easy, there’s no reason not to.
+You can buy starts from garden centers, but planting cucumbers from seed is so easy, there’s little reason not to go with this option.

 Well, unless your resident squirrels dig up and eat the seeds.
 Repeatedly.
 Grrrrrrr.

-In rows or hills, plant seeds 1” deep; they’ll germinate in five to 10 days.
+In rows or hills, plant seeds 1 inch deep; they’ll germinate in five to 10 days.
 Thin seedlings to every two feet.

 Plant transplants two feet apart in rows four feet apart.
 The Utah State University Cooperative Extension cautions against damaging the roots when transplanting, because this can slow establishment and growth.
 Transplants should have one or two true leaves and no runners.

 As always, apply a thick layer of organic mulch to aid in moisture retention and weed reduction.